Suggested Itinerary to Ukraine, Moldova & Transnistria: From Uzhhorod to Kyiv

 Getting off the beaten track and staying in some smaller Ukrainian towns

 The Lavra monastery complex in Kyiv

 OPTIONS FOR EXTENDING THE ITINERARY

 Ukraine International Airlines (UIA) and Air Astana both have useful (and reasonably cheap) flights between Kyiv and Almaty in Kazakstan so adding a trip to Central Asia works well

 There is a good train service from Kyiv to Lviv and from there it is a straightforward hop across the border into Poland

 Russia and Belarus are also obvious extensions to the above itinerary

 A couple of our favourite places we stayed in on this trip are:

-Mini-hotel Kiev downtown – we’ve stayed here a couple of times now and highly recommend it as a centrally located budget option.
-The only downside for a first-time guest, is that it’s a little difficult to find (it’s a hotel disguised as an apartment building!).
+Mini-hotel Kyiv downtown – we’ve stayed here a couple of times now and highly recommend it as a centrally located budget option.
+The only downside for a first-time guest is that it’s a little difficult to find (it’s a hotel disguised as an apartment building!).
 If you book it, feel free to ask us for directions!